After the Island, by Katy Ames

 “No,” Sadie gave her head a rapid shake.
 “No, I’m perfectly comfortable.
 No need to move.”

 Sadie couldn’t help it.
 She laughed.
 Jack was teasing her.
 With his words, with his touch.
-And she was thoroughly enjoying herself.
+And she was enjoying herself, thoroughly.

 Sadie had hoped staying outside, where there was plenty of space and thinning crowds, would help her keep her distance.
-But as the mountain air got progressively colder, Sadie got progressively closer to Jack in an effort to stay warm.
-The fire had dwindled and by the time they were finishing their second drink, she and Jack had their legs pressed tightly together under their shared blanket.
-Touching as they were, Sadie couldn’t hide from him the shiver that ran through her.
+But as the mountain air got progressively colder, Sadie got progressively closer to Jack, trying to stay warm.
+The fire had dwindled and by the time they were finishing their second drink, she and Jack had their legs pressed together under their shared blanket.
+Touching as they were, Sadie couldn’t hide her.

 “Cold?”
 But even as Jack asked the question he was replacing his glass with her hands, chaffing her chilled fingers between his warm ones.